vinceimbat/vinceimbat/content/2023 annual review.md

 This, of course, is not a secret.
 Almost all sound career advice books or articles will say this, and it is true.
 Looking for new clients through people who don't know and trust you is tough.
 The day after receiving the severance email, I jumped into applying at other editing agencies.
 I did this for the entire month of January 2023.
 None of it worked.

 What saved me was a positive response to an email inquiry I sent to a previous boss.
 That kind human being offered me two editing projects that got me through the first three months of the year.
 When that ended, a research writing project referred by a friend, which I closed with some luck and hard work, got me going for another month.
-And when that ended, two friends with small businesses hired me to design and develop [their](https://ililikhaan.com/) [websites]() (https://candent.ph/).
+And when that ended, two friends with small businesses hired me to design and develop [their](https://ililikhaan.com/) [websites](https://candent.ph/).
 These two projects sustained me for more than half of the year.

 These gigs kept me afloat until I started receiving a consistent flow of editing projects from my previous boss in the last quarter of the year.
 This financial stability allowed me to return to my studies, creative projects, and grief.